“Modern Networks have done an amazing job.

 They should be very proud”.

 Modern Networks is a leading provider of IT managed services and support to the UK’s retail and commercial property sector.
-Since early September, the company has met a challenging schedule of migrating one shopping centre every three to five days.
+Since early September, the company has met a challenging schedule of moving one shopping centre every three to five days.
 Each technical transition included computer hardware and business applications, Internet, telephony, network infrastructure, Wi-Fi and Cloud services.
-Additionally, Modern Networks UK-based Service Desk is providing each site with 24/7 technical support, continuous network monitoring and security.
-Modern Networks have also been able to retain the knowledge and expertise of nine on-site IT staff by transferring them under TUPE regulations.
+Additionally, our UK-based Service Desk is providing each site with 24/7 technical support, continuous network monitoring and security.
+Furthermore, we have been able to keep nine members of on-site IT staff by transferring them under TUPE regulations.
 By the end of the project, Modern Networks had transitioned 1600 users to our managed services across all 12 sites.

 IT migration project by the numbers: